Skip to main content

 1. Use a SingleCare coupon

-Patients can always realize immediate savings on Vyvanse from SingleCare without filling out an enrollment application, shopping around, or considering taking different medications.
-With a SingleCare savings card, the price of generic Vyvanse is only about $100, compared to the brand-name cash price of $567, a $467 savings.
-A Vyvanse coupon is good at many participating local pharmacies.
+Get immediate Vyvanse savings without filling out an enrollment application, shopping around, or considering other medications.
+With a SingleCare savings card, the price of generic Vyvanse is only about $75, compared to the brand-name cash price of $597, a $520 savings.
+SingleCare members can earn additional bonus savings on future purchases by signing up with the SingleCare loyalty program.

 Most people don’t know that drug prices vary by pharmacy.
 All drugs have a list price, but some pharmacies charge more than others.
-Use SingleCare to find the pharmacy with the lowest price.
-Some mail-order online pharmacies offer low prices, but make sure that they are legitimate pharmacies before ordering any prescription drugs from them.
+Use SingleCare’s Vyvanse coupon page to find the pharmacy with the lowest price.

-Get medical advice from the prescriber about less expensive ADHD prescription medications that can be readily substituted for Vyvanse.
-Unfortunately, Vyvanse is the only prescription stimulant approved by the FDA to treat binge eating disorder.
+Get medical advice from the prescribing healthcare professional about less expensive ADHD prescription medications that can be readily substituted for Vyvanse.
+For binge eating disorder, Vyvanse is the only prescription stimulant currently approved by the Food and Drug Administration for that problem.

 Medicaid or the Children’s Health Insurance Program (CHIP) are unlikely to pay for a Vyvanse prescription because of many low-priced generic alternatives.
 However, if paying for low-priced generics is still burdensome, consider Medicaid as a health insurance option.